-The Compact defines "Significant Effect(s) on the Off-Reservation Environment" as:

-... a substantial or potentially substantial adverse change in any of the physical conditions of the off-reservation environment caused by the Project, including land, air, water, minerals, flora, fauna, ambient noise, cultural areas and objects of historic, cultural or aesthetic significance.
-For the purposes of this definition, "reservation" refers to the Tribe's Indian lands within the meaning of IGRA or lands otherwise held in trust for the Tribe by the United States.
-Compact § 2.26
+"Significant Effect(s) on the Off-Reservation Environment" means a substantial or potentially substantial adverse change, in any of the physical conditions of the off-reservation environment caused by the Project, including land, air, water, minerals, flora, fauna, ambient noise, cultural areas and objects of historic, cultural or aesthetic significance."

-Unless the Tribe determines that Categorical Exemption applies to the Project, a determination that is subject to challenge by the State up to and including binding arbitration, the Compact provides for an extraordinarily detailed process akin to CEQA that the Tribe must follow before commencing construction or renovation of a Gaming Facility.20 This process includes requiring the Tribe to generate detailed environmental reports, prepare studies, and issue declarations of a Project's impacts, even if such impacts are not remotely related to its gaming activities.21 The Compact also requires the Tribe to participate in meet and confers with Interested Persons, including entities well beyond the 1999 Compact's limitation to public and local government.
+Unless the Tribe determines that Categorical Exemption applies to the Project, a determination that is subject to challenge by the State up to and including binding arbitration, the Compact provides for an extraordinarily detailed process akin to CEQA that Tribe must follow before commencing construction or renovation of a Gaming Facility.
+This process includes requiring the Tribe to generate detailed environmental reports, prepare studies, and issue declarations of a Project's impacts, even if such impacts are not remotely related to its gaming activities.
+The Compact also requires the Tribe to participate in meet and confers with Interested Persons, including entities well beyond the 1999 Compact's limitation to public and local government.
 Should the Tribe be unable to resolve differences with all of these parties, it may ultimately have to participate in dispute resolution procedures.
-If the Tribe determines that "Significant Effects on the Off-Reservation Environment of a Project cannot be mitigated to a level of insignificance, the Tribe shall proceed to prepare [a TEIR.]"22 The TEIR provisions mandate issuance of a Tribal Mitigation Plan, including intergovernmental agreements."23
+If the Tribe determines that "Significant Effects on the Off-Reservation Environment of a Project cannot be mitigated to a level of insignificance, the Tribe shall proceed to prepare [a TEIR. ]" Alternatively, a TEIR "will be required where there is substantial evidence of physical changes to the surrounding environment, including aesthetic impacts to the community character of the environment."
+The TIER provisions mandate issuance of a Tribal Mitigation Plan, including intergovernmental agreements."27

-Finally, the Tribe shall not commence a Project until the local government and, if required, a Caltrans intergovernmental agreement, respectively, are executed by the parties or until any dispute related to the intergovernmental agreements is resolved, up to and including binding arbitration between the Tribe and either the local government or Caltrans, as applicable.24
+Finally, the Tribe shall not commence a Project until the local government and, if required, a Caltrans intergovernmental agreement, respectively, are executed by the parties or until any dispute related to the intergovernmental agreements is resolved, up to and including binding arbitration between the Tribe and either the local government or Caltrans, as applicable.